ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/introduction.md

 At this point if we press the Login button, a tab should open where we can log in using Auth0.
 This tab will close after we log in.
 When we press the logout button a tab will briefly open to perform the logout and then automatically close.

-Note that if you press the Login button while already logged in the login tag is closed immediately.
+Note that if you press the Login button while already logged in the login tab is closed immediately.
 This is expected behavior.

 ### Configure the Native Projects

 This login and logout are working on the web.
 Build your application for mobile and try to run them there.
-You can an emulator or an actual device for this test.
+You can use an emulator or an actual device for this test.

 ```bash Terminal
 npm run build